simple-registry/simple-registry/doc/how-to/configure-generic-oidc.md

 ## Multiple Providers

 You can declare more than one provider; on each request the registry tries them one after another and stops at the first one that authenticates the token.
+The provider whose `issuer` the token names goes first, so a token normally costs one provider's JWKS lookup rather than every provider's, and a provider whose issuer is unreachable does not delay tokens meant for another.
+That ordering reads the token's `iss` before verifying it, so it only decides who validates
+first: the provider it names still checks the signature in full, and a token no provider accepts is still refused by all of them.
 Providers that don't recognise the credentials are skipped silently; if a provider rejects the token (e.g. signature mismatch), the next one is still tried.
 Pick distinct, well-scoped issuers/audiences so a token only matches the provider that actually signed it.

 ```toml
 [auth.oidc.github-actions]